stamen/swfr/README.md

 now, the only persister that has been implemented uses DynamoDB and increases the payload limit to 400kb.

+The DynamoDB table used must be configured using `AWS_DYNAMODB_TABLE`.

 ## Running

 ```bash